Nageswar-Sahoo/EMLO4_HYDRA/README.md

-<h1>Dogs vs. Cats Classification Dataset Training, Evaluation, and Inference with Docker , Hydra , DVC </h1>
+<h1>Dogs Breed Classification Dataset Training, Evaluation, and Inference with Docker , Hydra , DVC , Optuna </h1>

 This repository contains a PyTorch Lightning-based project for classifying cat dog using a dataset from Kaggle.
 The project includes Docker support, a DevContainer setup, and inference using a pre-trained model.
 Configuration management is handled using Hydra.